Kanhaiya Lal Misra: Advocate General U.P. (India)

 Misra was the fourth Advocate General of the state of Uttar Pradesh since the creation of the position of Advocate General in 1937, the year that saw the formation of the first responsible representative government in the province by the Indian National Congress, under the Government of India Act, 1935.
 He held this position for 17 years - 1952 till 1969 - during which period different political parties across the political spectrum were elected and formed the government.
 This remains a record as of date - October 2015.

 He resigned as Advocate General U.P. in 1969 - the year his wife died.

-Advocate Generals appointed till Pt.
-Kanhaiya Lal Misra: